-If you want to know how to travel from Penang to Koh Lipe in Thailand, there are a few routes you can take either by land or by sea.
+If you want to know how to travel from Penang to Koh Lipe in Thailand, there are a few routes you can take either by land and sea, or just by sea.

 Flying all the way from Penang is out of the question as there is no airport in Koh Lipe, the nearest airports are either in Langkawi or Hat Yai.

 If you are travelling during the high season (November to April / May), it is possible to get to Koh Lipe all the way by high-speed ferry boats.